RenderKit/embree/README.md

-A per ray-query intersection context (`RTCIntersectContext` type) is supported that can be used to configure intersection flags (`flags` member), specify a filter callback function (`filter` member), specify the ID of the current instance (`instID` member), and to attach arbitrary data to the query (e.g. per ray data).
+A per ray-query intersection context (`RTCIntersectContext` type) is supported that can be used to configure intersection flags (`flags` member), specify a filter callback function (`filter` member), specify the chain of IDs of the current instance (`instID` and `instStackSize` members), and to attach arbitrary data to the query (e.g. per ray data).

 The `rtcInitIntersectContext` function initializes the context to default values and should be called to initialize every intersection